DanielCreggOrganization/w8-lab-encapsulation-G00468727/README.md

 ### DIY Exercise: Temperature Converter
 Create a `Temperature` class that:
-- Stores temperature in Celsius (private)
+- Stores a temperature in a private double instance variable named `celsius`
-- Provides getter methods for both Celsius and Fahrenheit
+- Provides a getter methods for `celsius`
-- Provides a setter method that accepts Celsius values
+- Provides a setter method that accepts celsius values

 ## 3. Data Validation